joshua19881228/mergeCaffeModel/README.md

 # mergeCaffeModel

-A tool is implemented to merge caffemodels according to a config file
+A tool is implemented to merge caffemodels according to a config file.

+Under development...